 We have employment agreements with our CEO and all of our other Named Executive Officers.
-Upon termination of employment, each executive is entitled to receive severance payments under his/her employment agreement(s) in the event of a termination without justifiable cause.
-These employment agreements are discussed in detail below in the section "Employment Agreements" following the "Summary Compensation Table."
+Upon termination of employment, each executive is entitled to receive severance payments under his or her employment agreement(s) and under the Company's incentive programs in the event of a termination without justifiable cause.
+These employment agreements and incentive programs, as they relate to terminations, are discussed in detail below in the section "Employment Agreements" following the "Summary Compensation Table."
 Our employment agreements do not contain any tax gross-ups pursuant to Section 280(g) of the Internal Revenue Code.

-Tax Implications
+· Tax Implications